Shin Megami Tensei III: Nocturne: Battle system

 A battle wherein the player is using the main character (now under control) and a party of three demons.
 The blue icons seen in the top right indicate how many turns the player has left.

 During navigation, an indicator in the bottom right-hand corner of the screen indicates the presence of enemies and the likelihood of a battle being triggered.
 An indicator in the top left-hand corner also shows the current "phase" of Kagutsuchi, a moon-like object hovering in the sky of the Vortex World which shifts its phase as the Protagonist explores.
 Standard battles are initiated through random encounters, which trigger a transition into a dedicated battle arena.
-The player party is composed of the Protagonist and three demons: only eight demons can be carried by the Protagonist at the game's opening, but more can be added as the game progresses.
+The player party is composed of the Protagonist and up to three demons: only eight demons can be carried by the Protagonist at the game's opening, but more can be added as the game progresses.
 At the end of battles, the party gains experience points and Macca, the in-game currency.
 Party members will level up when enough experience points have been gathered.
 Upon leveling up, the statistics of allied demons are randomly raised, while the Protagonist's stats can be customized by the player.
 The Protagonist's abilities and resistances are also influenced by equipping one of 24 different Magatama found in-game.
 The Protagonist can learn new skills from equipped Magatama when he levels up, and is also granted passive buffs and debuffs which take effect in battle.
 Magatama will sometimes act violently within the Protagonist, creating different effects depending on the Magatama equipped.

 Battles are governed by a turn-based mechanic called the "Press Turn" system.
 Each character participating in combat, friend and foe alike, provides one or more Press Turns represented in the upper right-hand corner of the screen as icons.
 The rule behind this system is that any action (attacking, using skills, items, contacting demons, summoning commands) will normally cost one full turn.
 If a combatant scores a critical hit, exploits their opponent's weakness, or passes on making an action, they gain an additional turn marked by a pulsating icon.
 These added turns allow characters to perform all actions available within normal turns.
 If the player chooses to pass on an additional turn, that turn is lost.
 If an attack fails through missing or blocking, then multiple turns are lost: how many depends on how many combatants avoided or blocked it.
 If an attack heals an enemy, all remaining turns are lost.
 An auto-attack option is available, where party members can use standard physical attacks or repeat their actions from the previous turn.
 Characters can escape from normal battles, with failure forfeiting a player turn.
 If the main character loses all health, the game ends, regardless of the status of his demons.